syd-mbv/csci1470-final-project-softs/outline.md

 ## Introduction

 - **Problem Definition:**
-  *What problem are you trying to solve and why?*

-  - If implementing an existing paper: describe the paper's objectives and reasons for choosing this paper.
+  - *Implementing an existing paper: describe the paper's objectives and reasons for choosing this paper.*
-  - If doing something new: detail your motivation and how you arrived at this topic.
+  - Objectives: Effectively integrating the robustness of channel independence and utilizing the correlation between channels in a simpler and more efficient manner is crucial for building better time series forecasting models.
+  - The paper makes the following 3 contributions:
+      1. Presents Series-cOre Fused Time Series (SOFTS) forecaster, a a simple MLP-based model that demonstrates state-of-the-art performance with lower complexity.
+      2. Introduces the  STar Aggregate-Redistribute (STAR) module, which serves as the foundation of SOFTS.
+STAR is designed as a centralized structure that uses a core to aggregate and exchange information from the channels.
+Compared to distributed structures like attention, the STAR not only reduces the complexity but also improves robustness against anomalies in channels.
+      3. Through extensive experiments, the effectiveness and scalability of SOFTS are validated.
+The universality of STAR is also validated on various attention-based time series forecasters.

-  - Clearly state the type of problem (Classification, Regression, Structured prediction, Reinforcement Learning, Unsupervised Learning, etc.).
+  - *Clearly state the type of problem (Classification, Regression, Structured prediction, Reinforcement Learning, Unsupervised Learning, etc.).*
+  - This problem, time series forecasting, is primarily a supervised learning problem, typically formulated as a regression task.

 ## Related Work